 Eric MarlowVisual Arts, Painting, Sculpture, Jewelry, & Recyclable Materials

 Eric Marlow is a visual artist: painter, sculptor, jewelry designer, craftsman, and inventor.
-He has his mother to thank for her encouragement early in life in making him the artist he is today.
-Eric remembers painting his first watercolor when he was six years old.
-Art was his favorite class in school.
+He has his mother to thank for her encouragement early in life in helped make him the artist he is today.

-In the early 1990’s Eric worked with a group of visual and performing artists in a program called “Days of Creation” where they worked with students to create a group art experience.
-Since recycling has always been an important part of his life, he created a series of projects made from “recyclable materials” to share with students to help them create toys, games, jewelry, science projects, and more.
-He also published his projects into an illustrated instruction booklet.
+In the early 1990’s Eric worked with a group of visual and performing artists in a program called “Days of Creation,” where they created a group art experiences with kids.
+He then developed a series of workshops that talks about our environment and why we need to recycle.
+He then explores where our creativity comes from and how we can use “recyclable materials” to create toys, games, jewelry, science projects, and more.
+During residencies, he also builds with students an art sculpture that stands as a reminder of their time together.
+He has also published his projects into an illustrated instruction booklet, which is part of the support materials for his classes.

 Grade Levels/Age Groups